Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Methods

 \subsection{Data Collection}

+We initially compile 6,700 anonymized court decisions from a dataset provided by Korean Ministry of Government Legislation\footnote{https://www.moleg.go.kr/}, AI-hub\footnote{https://www.aihub.or.kr/} and \citet{hwang2022multi}\footnote{The dataset is released under the CC BY-NC 4.0 license.}.
+After removing duplicates across different sources, the final dataset comprises 3,000 civil, 3,000 criminal, and 700 administrative cases.

-We initially compile 4,500 anonymized court decisions from a dataset provided by \citet{hwang2022multi} for various natural language processing (NLP) tasks, including judgment prediction and summarization.
-We seek to encompass a wide range of criminal scenarios, from bodily injury and sexual misconduct to property theft and deception for commercial gain.
-By doing this, our dataset is better suited for identifying various types of domain-specific personal identifiers.
+Our dataset encompasses a wide range of civil, criminal, and administrative scenarios, as summarized in Table~\ref{tab:stats}.
+By doing this, our dataset is better suited for identifying various types of domain-specific personal identifiers in court judgements.

 We focus on collecting judgments rendered by courts of first instance.
 A significant portion of these judgments in Korea is dedicated to examining and clarifying facts, which is different from the approach taken in common law countries.
 At this level, the courts prioritize fact-finding and resolving disputed facts based on the investigations and evidence presented in court.
 Consequently, the collected judgments contain numerous direct and quasi-identifiers related to multiple individuals involved in the proceedings.